iot-lab/iot-lab.github.io/docs/boards/microchip-samr21.md

 </div>

-The SAMR21 board can reset, debug and program the ARM Cortex M0 through the embedded debugger (EDBG) connected to the gateway USB port.
+The SAMR21 board can reset, debug and program the ARM Cortex M0 through the embedded debugger (OpenOCD) connected to the gateway USB port.
 This component also allows a UART connection to the M0.
 The input power source is configured through the power management.